Edward Gierek: Polish United Workers' Party activist

 Gierek, who in 1948 was 35 and had spent 22 years abroad, was directed by the PPR authorities to return to Poland, which he did with his wife and their two sons.
-Working in the Katowice district PPR organization, in December 1948, as a Sosnowiec delegate he participated in the PPR-PPS unification congress, which resulted in the establishment of the Polish United Workers' Party (PZPR).
+Working in the Katowice district PPR organisation, in December 1948, as a Sosnowiec delegate he participated in the PPR-PPS unification congress, which resulted in the establishment of the Polish United Workers' Party (PZPR).
 In 1949, he was designated for and attended a two-year higher party course in Warsaw, where he was judged to be poorly qualified for intellectual endeavors but highly motivated for party work.
-In 1951 Roman Zambrowski sent Gierek to a striking coal mine, charging him with restoring order.
+In 1951, Roman Zambrowski sent Gierek to a striking coal mine, charging him with restoring order.
 Gierek was able to resolve the situation using persuasion; the use of force was avoided.
 He was a member of the Sejm, Polish parliament, from 1952.
 During the II Congress of the PZPR (March 1954), he was elected a member of the party's Central Committee.
 As chief of the Central Committee's Heavy Industry Division, he worked directly under First Secretary Bolesław Bierut in Warsaw.

 In March 1956, when Edward Ochab became the party's first secretary, Gierek became a secretary of the Central Committee, even though he publicly expressed doubts about his own qualifications.
-On 28 June 1956 he was sent to Poznań, where a workers' protest was taking place.
+On 28 June 1956, he was sent to Poznań, where a workers' protest was taking place.
 Afterward, delegated by the Politburo, he headed the commission charged with investigating the causes and course of the Poznań events.
-They presented their report on 7 July, blaming a hostile anti-socialist foreign-inspired conspiracy that took advantage of worker discontent in Poznań enterprises.
-In July Gierek became a member of the PZPR Politburo, but lasted in that position only until October, when Władysław Gomułka replaced Ochab as first secretary.
-Nikita Khrushchev criticized Gomułka for not retaining Gierek in the Politburo; he remained a Central Committee secretary responsible for economic affairs, however.
+They presented their report on 7 July, blaming a hostile, anti-socialist foreign-inspired conspiracy that took advantage of worker discontent in Poznań enterprises.
+In July, Gierek became a member of the PZPR Politburo, but lasted in that position only until October, when Władysław Gomułka replaced Ochab as first secretary.
+Nikita Khrushchev criticised Gomułka for not retaining Gierek in the Politburo; he remained a Central Committee secretary responsible for economic affairs, however.
 He returned to the Politburo in March 1959, at the III Congress of the PZPR.